CrackerCat/ReZygisk/README.md

 ## Usage

-We're currently on the process of cooking.
+We're currently in the process of cooking.
 (Coming Soon)

 ## Installation